-Facebook and Targeted Marketing, Facebook Groups, and How to Market With Business Pages Webinar
+Facebook & Targeted Marketing, Groups, and Business Pages Webinar

 Hello everyone, welcome to another Digitize Your Firm webinar – with me, Stephen, your host!
 Today we’re going social by talking about using Facebook like a pro!

 For anyone joining us who is a social media expert or for those who are just starting out, I welcome all comments and questions, simply click the green speech bubble at the top of the screen to open the chat and either type out your comment or ask to speak.
 If you haven’t already, be sure to click the ‘phone’ icon next to it the chat icon to ensure your audio is connected.

 As with all Digitize Your Firm webinars, this will be recorded for later playback in case you wanted extra time with a certain section or for listening on the go.
 If you haven’t already, please visit the Weekly Webinar Schedule on our Digitize Your Firm page to check out our past webinars.

 We’re going to start off today with targeted marketing, then talk about how you can use Facebook groups.
 We’ll finish with our 50 Facebook tips along with our review and teaser for next week.

 One of the real gold mines of Facebook for an online marketer is the ridiculous amount of demographic information that is collected.
 Because Facebook gathers so much demographic statistics about its users, they have one of the best-targeted advertising programs you will ever see.
 You can target users based on virtually anything you might find in their profile, as well as track your success with each segment.

 You can also set up ads to run on a per-impression or per-click basis depending on your needs and budget.
 Facebook displays what your bids are for ads similar to yours, so you know if your bid is similar with others in your industry.
 You can also set daily limits so you don’t blow up your credit card.

 There are a number of ad subtypes you can choose from.